McKeown Medical

 An anti-wrinkle brow lift can create a more youthful and alert appearance.
 However, it’s important to have realistic expectations.
 The results are subtle and aim to enhance your natural features rather than drastically alter your appearance.

-Many patients who chose to address the signs of ageing with injectables like anti-wrinkle and dermal fillers will also find it helpful to add in some laser skin rejuvenation treatments like BBL or Halo laser to improve skin quality.
+Many patients who choose to address the signs of ageing with injectables like anti-wrinkle and dermal fillers will also find it helpful to add in some laser skin rejuvenation treatments like BBL or Halo laser to improve skin quality.

 Choosing the right practitioner is a critical step in your anti-wrinkle brow lift journey.
-Having a detailed understanding of anatomy, physiology and pharmacology means your experienced doctor has an intuitive understanding of how to achieve the best result for you – not just a ‘point and shoot’ or ‘painting by numbers’ approach.
+Having a detailed understanding of anatomy, physiology, and pharmacology means your experienced doctor has an intuitive understanding of how to achieve the best result for you – not just a ‘point and shoot’ or ‘painting by numbers’ approach.

 1 / 3